keerthikumar-t/SONiC/doc/ztp/trusted-ztp.md

                           │ Helpers: swtpm (software TPM)                │
                           └──────────────────────────────────────────────┘
 ```
-*Figure 2 : The Big Picture — The Players of Secure Zero Touch Provisioning sequence*
+*Figure 2 : The Big Picture — The Players of Secure Zero Touch Provisioning Architecture*

+#### Naming — tZTP vs sZTP

+The feature is named **tZTP (Trusted ZTP)** rather than **sZTP (secure ZTP)** to emphasize that here primary contribution is not merely securing the communication channel, but establishing an end-to-end trust framework for device onboarding.
+Trusted ZTP introduces device identity verification, operator ownership validation, and cryptographically verifiable onboarding information, creating a chain of trust from the device manufacturer through the network operator to the provisioned device.

+In this context, "secure" describes the protection of the communication channel, while "trusted" describes confidence in the entire onboarding process, including the identities of participating entities, the ownership relationship, and the authenticity and integrity of the provisioning data.

+---

 ### 6. Requirements